 GMC Acadia Interior

-- "The 2014 GMC Acadia features an attractive interior, as most of the surfaces you're likely to touch or lean an elbow on are padded and of solid quality." -- Edmunds
+- "The Acadia features an attractive interior, as most of the surfaces you're likely to touch or lean an elbow on are padded and of solid quality." -- Edmunds

-- "Front occupants will enjoy abundant head- and legroom, as will second-row occupants, but the middle row seat cushions are mounted low, reducing comfort for adults.
-Sliding those seats all the way back alleviates this issue, but effectively kills third-row legroom.
-The slide release is also difficult to access.
-The narrow, flat-cushioned third-row seats are easily deployed and stowed, but are best suited to kids and smaller adults." -- Edmunds
+- "Front occupants will enjoy abundant head- and legroom, as will most second-row occupants, but the middle row seat cushions are mounted low, reducing comfort for adults.
+Sliding those seats all the way back alleviates this issue, but effectively kills third-row legroom." -- Edmunds

-- "In most models, entertainment, phone and navigation functions are controlled by a touchscreen interface in the dash called Intellilink.
-It provides smartphone radio app integration and features a clean layout and intuitive menu structure.
-Intellilink is sometimes slow to process touch inputs (and in a few instances, wholly unresponsive), however, which can make it frustrating to use." -- Edmunds
+- "IntelliLink controls the entertainment, phone and navigation functions in most Acadia models.
+It provides smartphone radio app integration and features a clean layout and intuitive menu structure but it is sometimes slow to process touch inputs (and in a few instances, wholly unresponsive), which can make it frustrating to use." -- Edmunds

 - "The available IntelliLink radio combines a colorful touchscreen and capacitive-touch ‘buttons’ with traditional volume and tuning knobs to govern its many functions.
-The touchscreen's icons are clear and large, but learning how to fully operate this system will likely take a while.
-Climate control knobs are large and easy to reach, but mode selection is left to small push buttons set around the fan dial." -- Consumer Guide
+The touchscreen's icons are clear and large, but learning how to fully operate this system will likely take a while." -- Consumer Guide (2014)

 - "Among vehicles in our midsize-SUV class, Acadia and Traverse are head and shoulders above the rest when it comes to cargo volume, offering a maximum of 116 cubic feet of space.
-The 2nd and 3rd rows easily fold to create a flat load floor.
-Even with the 3rd-row seats raised, there's sufficient room for a lot of groceries or passenger luggage." -- Consumer Guide
+The 2nd and 3rd rows easily fold to create a flat load floor." -- Consumer Guide (2014)